What Is A Revenue Cycle? Do You Know Your Revenue Cycle Numbers?

 Website Visitors

 The next metric in our revenue cycle is the number of visitors to your website.
-This is a captive audience, its an asset that can be leveraged and it’s a very early indicator of how well known your company is, how easy it is to find your company online and how many people are actually landing on your site every single month.
+This is a captive audience, it’s an asset that can be leveraged and it’s a very early indicator of how well known your company is, how easy it is to find your company online and how many people are actually landing on your site every single month.

 As a revenue scientist, if you have 1,000 people visiting the site, my recommendations are going to be much different than if you have 10,000 people or 100,000 people visiting your site.
-This number is very important, and its equally important that you design tactics to drive this number up every single month.
+This number is very important, and it’s equally important that you design tactics to drive this number up every single month.

 Typically, those tactics involve having the site pages rank on search engines, driving people to the site from other related sites, using email marketing to bring people back to the site, publishing content and stories on social media sites to drive people back to your website, and running paid ad campaigns on both social and search engines to capture even more people and drive them back to your site.

-The more significant the audience coming to the site, the easier its going to be to create the additional marketing and sales touches to build and nurture an effective revenue cycle.
+The more significant the audience coming to the site, the easier it’s going to be to create the additional marketing and sales touches to build and nurture an effective revenue cycle.

 New Inquiries